LDAP Authentication and Authorization

 /system/aaa/ldap/hostname/<hostname-id>.

-Prior to the introduction of RBAC (Role Based Access Control), NVOS supported three types of users.
+NVOS supports three types of users.
 User privileges are managed through the LDAP server by assigning users to specific LDAP groups.
-Membership in these groups determined the operations that a user was authorized to perform.
+Membership in these groups determines the operations that a user is authorized to perform.

 Admin privileged users (nv set, nv config apply): 1000(admin), 4(adm), 27(sudo), 999(docker), 1001(redis), 997(nvset), 996(nvapply)